wafagh/WafaGhanem/README.md

 🙋🏽‍♂️ Highly motivated fast learner able to self-learn new skills and technologies, both independent and team player

-💻 Passionate about Development new technologies and making a diffrence
+💻 Passionate about Development new technologies and making a difference

 🗂️ All of my projects are public feel free to take a look 😊